raml-org/raml-spec/versions/raml-10/raml-10.md

 |authorizationUri| The URI of the *Authorization Endpoint* as defined in [RFC6749 Section 3.1](https://tools.ietf.org/html/rfc6749#section-3.1).
 Providing an Authorization Endpoint is only mandatory using either the `authorization_code` or `implicit` grant type.
 It is not mandatory for any other.
 |accessTokenUri| The URI of the *Token Endpoint* as defined in [RFC6749 Section 3.2](https://tools.ietf.org/html/rfc6749#section-3.2).
 |authorizationGrants| A list of the authorization grants supported by the API as defined in RFC6749 Sections [4.1](https://tools.ietf.org/html/rfc6749#section-4.1), [4.2](https://tools.ietf.org/html/rfc6749#section-4.2), [4.3](https://tools.ietf.org/html/rfc6749#section-4.3) and [4.4](https://tools.ietf.org/html/rfc6749#section-4.4), which can be either any of the following grants: `authorization_code`, `password`, `client_credentials`, or `implicit`; or any absolute URI as defined in section [4.5](defined in https://tools.ietf.org/html/rfc6749#section-4.5).
-|scopes| A list of scopes supported by the API as defined in [RFC6749 Section 3.3](https://tools.ietf.org/html/rfc6749#section-3.3)
+|scopes?| A list of scopes supported by the API as defined in [RFC6749 Section 3.3](https://tools.ietf.org/html/rfc6749#section-3.3)

 OAuth 2.0 authentication follows the standard described in [RFC6749](https://tools.ietf.org/html/rfc6749).
 The following example shows how to set OAuth 2.0 properties: